dashpay/platform/packages/rs-sdk/README.md

 - Listable: This trait allows listing of data from the Dash Platform.
 It uses the SdkQuery to define the search criteria for the data to be listed.
 - Writable: This trait is currently under development.
 Once completed, it will enable modification of data on the Dash Platform.

+## Testability

+TODO

+As a developer, I want to execute code that uses rs-sdk without sending actual requests to the server.
+I can store requests (test vectors) as dapi_grpc objects, or JSON files on disk.

+The same code (but with different setup) should work when connected to the server.

+## Error handling

+TODO

+- use thiserror crate
+- prefer returning Error object
+- only panic on non-recoverable errors

 ## Logging

 This project uses the `tracing` crate for instrumentation and logging.
 The `tracing` ecosystem provides a powerful, flexible framework for adding structured, context-aware logs to your program.